Congress of Nationalities for a Federal Iran

-The Congress of Nationalities for a Federal Iran is a political alliance of political parties and advocacy groups, mostly underground or exiled, which campaigns for the replacement of the current Islamist government system in Iran with a secular, democratic, federal government.
-It has also called for antipersonnel landmines to be banned in Iran.
+The Congress of Nationalities for a Federal Iran (CNFI) is a political alliance of political parties and advocacy groups, operating mostly underground or exiled, which campaigns for the replacement of the current Islamist government system in Iran with a secular, democratic, federal system.
 Many of the member groups are concurrent advocates for the rights or self-determination of non-Persian Iranians, including Azeris, Kurds, Arabs, Turkmen, and Baloch.

-The organization grew out of a conference held in London on 20 February 2005.
+The CNFI does not have a formally designated single leader, though prominent figures such as Mustafa Hijri, leader of the Democratic Party of Iranian Kurdistan (PDKI), have played influential roles within the alliance.
+The CNFI emerged from a conference held in London on 20 February 2005.
+The alliance was formally co-founded by representatives of Kurdish, Azeri, Baloch, Turkmen, and Arab political groups.

+Following its formation, the CNFI issued a foundational manifesto after a February 2005 summit.
+The manifesto outlined key principles such as: